kArbCensus/kArbCensus.github.io/README.md

 This repository was created as part of a final project for COMP 484/490: Computing for the Environment and Social Justice to assist in surveying the Lillian Anderson Arboretum.
 Our app serves as not only a way to conduct censuses of the arboretum but also as a way to interact with a current census (or the most recent one if no census is active) as a whole.

+Our [website](https://kArbCensus.github.io) is available, although currently only to authorized surveyors and admins.

 ## Understanding this repository